9 Ways to Get Rid of Maggots In Trash Can + Prevention Tips

 Of course, with the high-quality dirt that Lomi produces, you can easily find some way to use it.
 Instead of throwing away the dirt that Lomi makes each day, you'll be able to feed your gardens and indoor plants with it.
 Or, if you don't garden, you can share the dirt with friends and family.

 Nobody wants maggots in their trash can.
 They're gross and just make handling the garbage much worse.
 Thankfully, getting rid of them is actually pretty easy, and you can prevent them from ever returning by following the tips above.
 If you want to use Lomi to eliminate your food waste, you can order yours online today.
-You can also learn more about how Lomi works and what it can do for you on our blog while you wait for it to arrive!

 Written by: Sereana Simpson